Snowflake Data Cloud Cost Risks

-Let me first state, I love using Snowflake, the technology itself.
-I fell in love with it at the beginning of 2018 when I realized how easily I could execute all of our Big Data Consulting Practice Solutions we had been doing for 18+ years so much easier than we had before.
-In the past with regular RDBMS solutions, Hadoop complex messes, and expensive MPP systems like Teradata, Netezza, and Exadata we often would run into scale challenges as the data grew.
-Snowflake brought both ease of use and amazing scale to almost all of my big data consulting projects.
+As a Snowflake Data Superhero for the past 4 years, I can’t deny, I love using Snowflake.
+I fell in love with it at the beginning of 2018 when I realized how easily I could execute all of our Big Data Consulting Practice Solutions we had been doing for 18+ years.
+In the past, we would often run into scale challenges as the data’s size grew but Snowflake brought both ease of use and amazing scale to almost all of my big data consulting projects.

-After the last three years of working on hundreds of Snowflake accounts though my team and I realized that if Snowflake Anti-patterns occur or if poor compute security practices are used that Snowflake Accounts are exposed to large cost risks, especially with compute costs.
-While Snowflake is an amazingly scalable cloud database and is the best cloud data warehouse I’ve used in the last 3+ years, the deployment of a Snowflake Account without proper settings and administration exposes a company to these cost risks.
-We cover the Snowflake CREATE WAREHOUSE Default Settings in that other article but let’s say you actually used the Classic Console to create a new warehouse and used all the default settings and just created it.
-Even if you didn’t run any query the cost for the standard settings would be 10 minutes * XL Warehouse (16 credits/hour) @ $3/credit.
-It is only $8 for that 10 minutes but it was an $8 spent for nothing.
-Let’s say though you had a rogue (or curious) trainee on a Snowflake Account that didn’t understand what they were doing and does the same thing they ONLY change the size to a 6XL.
+Let’s say you actually used the Classic Console to create a new warehouse and used all the default settings… Even if you didn’t run any query, the cost for the standard settings would be 10 minutes * XL Warehouse (16 credits/hour) @ $3/credit.
+It is only $8 for those 10 minutes but it was $8 spent on nothing.
+Let’s say you had a rogue (or curious) trainee on a Snowflake Account that didn’t understand what they were doing and does the same thing they ONLY change the size to a 6XL.
 Your 10-minute run-for-nothing cost exposure is 10 min * 6XL Warehouse (512 credits/hour) @ $3/credit.
 Your account just spent $256 for 10 minutes of nothing.

 Snowflake Cost Risk Use Case 6XL – 1 cluster: